pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 - `serviceAccountNames` includes:
   - `scanner` is the service account that runs the scan.
 It must have read access to `image`.
   - `publisher` is the service account that uploads results.
-Must have write access to `scanResults.location`.
+It must have write access to `scanResults.location`.
 - `workspace` includes:
   - `size` is size of the PersistentVolumeClaim the scan uses to download the image and vulnerability database.
   - `bindings` are additional array of secrets, ConfigMaps, or EmptyDir volumes to mount to the running scan.
 The `name` is used as the mount path.